elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 When deploying a new datastore or adding a new node, all other actions are added to a queue.

 #### Maximum concurrent database connections
-DBaaS sets max_connections when creating new datastore or node.
+DBaaS sets the maximum concurrent database conneciton (max_connections) when creating a new datastore or node.
-The parameter can assume follwoing values:
+It is being set following values:

 * `Postgres       25 per GB RAM`
 * `MySQL/MariaDB  75 per GB RAM`